 The Norman Hotel Nahmani St 23-25, Tel Aviv-Yafo, 6579441, Israel

 DAY 10 TEL AVIV/JAFFA

 Explore ancient Jaffa and modern Tel Aviv, including through a Graffiti Tour Ancient Jaffa and modern Tel Aviv are wonderful to tour together because of their contrasts.
-In Jaffa you will explore one of the most ancient ports in the world, replete with history from Biblical, ancient Egyptian, Roman, Napoleonic eras and more.
-Visiting Neve Tzedek, Tel Aviv’s prettiest and oldest neighbourhood, you will hear the story of the city’s beginnings – how the first modern Hebrew city was moulded out of the barren sand dunes in an out-pouring of ideological vision and determination.
-Whilst in the area of south Tel Aviv you will be joined by a local street artist guide who will show you the multitude of colour and meaning poured over the streets of this artistic and up and coming area.
+In Jaffa, you will explore one of the most ancient ports in the world, replete with history from Biblical, ancient Egyptian, Roman, Napoleonic eras, and more.
+Visiting Neve Tzedek, Tel Aviv’s prettiest and oldest neighborhood, you will hear the story of the city’s beginnings – how the first modern Hebrew city was molded out of the barren sand dunes in an out-pouring of ideological vision and determination.
+Whilst in the area of south Tel Aviv you will be joined by a local street artist guide who will show you the multitude of color and meaning poured over the streets of this artistic and up-and-coming area.
 This is a great place to learn about the questions and issues being raised by young people in Tel Aviv today.

 DAY 11 TEL AVIV

 Private transfer to airport Today is your final day in Israel.
 Check out of your hotel and enjoy your remaining time in this extraordinary country before your flight home.
 You will be transferred from your hotel in Tel Aviv to Ben Gurion Airport in good time for your flight in a comfortable air-conditioned vehicle.
 Shalom.

 Stay longer – This itinerary can be extended with extra nights in the Desert and a visit to Petra.